“It’s in the book!” ––a 1922 work of fiction

 Reviewed by Merritt Clifton

-The sole known published reference to the now popular “nanny dog” or “nursemaid dog” notion, before the rise of opposition to breed-specific laws in recent decades, came in a 1922 work of fiction, Pep: The Story of A Brave Dog, by Clarence Hawkes (1869-1954), a blind man who wrote by dictating his stories and, though able to spin a gripping yarn, routinely muddled his facts.
+The sole known published reference to the now popular “nanny dog” or “nursemaid dog” notion, before the rise of opposition to breed-specific laws in recent decades, came in Pep: The Story of A Brave Dog––and that was just one of the many pit bull advocacy myths which can be traced no farther back in history to this 1922 work of fiction by Clarence Hawkes.

 Before & after

-After publication of Pep: The Story of A Brave Dog, the allegation that pit bulls were ever once “nanny dogs” disappeared from print for another 49 years, during which time rabies was controlled but pit bulls continued to account for substantially more than half of all the fatal dog attacks on record.
+After publication of Pep: The Story of A Brave Dog, the allegation that pit bulls––by any name––were ever once “nanny dogs” disappeared from print for another 49 years, during which time rabies was controlled but pit bulls continued to account for substantially more than half of all the fatal dog attacks on record.